Search

 (i) In a parallel or co-current flow heat exchanger

 As the name suggests, the two fluid streams (hot and cold) travel in the same direction.
 The two streams enter at one end and leave at the other end.
-The flow arrangement and variation of temperatures of the fluid streams in case of parallel flow heat exchangers are shown in the below figure.
-It is evident from the figure that the temperature difference between the hot and cold fluids goes on decreasing from inlet to outlet.
+The flow arrangement and variation of temperatures of the fluid streams in the case of parallel flow heat exchangers are shown in the below figure.
+It is evident from the figure that the temperature difference between the hot and cold fluids decreases from inlet to outlet.

-In parallel flow, it is not possible to bring the outlet temperature of the cold fluid nearly to the inlet temperature of the hot fluid.
+In parallel flow, it is impossible to bring the cold fluid's outlet temperature nearly to the hot fluid's inlet temperature.
 This type of heat exchanger needs a large heat transfer area, so, it is rarely used in practice.

 It is particularly useful when sudden cooling or sudden heating is required.